tjackadams/blog/content/2020-07-20_find-all-database-objects-that-perform-an-insert-on-a-given-database-table/index.md

 ---
 title: Find all database objects that perform an insert on a given database table
+description: I explore how we can find all dependencies of a single table in Microsoft SQL Server 2017 across databases that perform an update or insert action.
 date: 2020-07-20T13:21:48.017Z
 cover:
   src: microsoft-sql-server-logo.png